 2.7.
 You hereby acknowledge and agree that any or all communications on the Services may be monitored, captured, recorded and transmitted to the authorities as deemed necessary by Company in its sole discretion and without further notice.

 2.8.
 If You cancel your account or if your account is terminated, all your account information, including but not limited to your Candidate Profile will be marked as deleted in and may be deleted from the Services and will be removed from any publicly accessible area of the Services, except that third parties outside the control of the Company may retain saved copies of your information.

 2.9.
 The Company reserves the right to delete your account and all of your account information after a significant duration of inactivity.

 3.1.
-The Services is an online Platform for Customers to post employment opportunities and for Candidates to search for employment opportunities.
-You are a “Candidate” for the purposes of these Terms if You are Registered User who is seeking to apply for job opportunities made available by Customers through the Services.
+The Services is an online Platform for Customers to post employment and/or job opportunities and for Candidates to search for employment and/or job opportunities (“Job Assignment”).
+You are a “Candidate” for the purposes of these Terms if You are Registered User who is seeking to apply for a Job Assignment made available by Customers through the Services.

 4. Eligibility Requirements for Candidates

 4.1.
 Only Registered Users who are 16 years old and above can apply to be a Candidate.

 4.2.
 You are not prohibited by and/or bound by any law, legislation, court order, directive, agreement or undertaking that in any way restricts or prohibits you from entering into an employment with the Company.

 5. Candidates’ Representations and Warranties.
 You as a Candidate, represent and warrant the following:

 (a) any Candidate Profile that You submit through the Services is accurate, complete, up to date and not misleading;